smythp/intro-command-line/sections/grep.md

 Let's say I want to find all the entries in our data set that use the term "Paris."

+Here we can use the `grep` command. `grep` stands for "global regular expression print" and it processes text line by line and prints any lines which match a specified pattern.
+Regular expressions are infamously human-illegible commands that use character by character matching to return a pattern. `grep` gives us access to the power of regular expressions as we search for text.

 ```
 $ cat nypl_items.csv | grep -i "paris"
 [...]